kenneth-liao/kenneth-liao.github.io/_posts/2018-10-15-0004-recommender-system-p2.md

 ### The Model

 The specific type of collaborative filtering model I want to build is commonly referred to as model based, as opposed to content based.
-The goal is for the neural network to find underlying features of the data that make good predictors of user ratings for a given game.
-Neural networks are often called black box models because we don't actually know what these underlying features are.
+The goal is for the model to find underlying features of the data that make good predictors of user ratings for a given game.
+This is sort of a black box approach because we don't actually know what these underlying features are.
 An intuitive assumption is to think of these features as common properties we would associate with board games such as genre, number of players, recommended age, average length of game, etc. If a user is asked to rate a game they've never played before, it's natural to think these properties would play an important role in the user's rating.

 #### Figure 2 | Matrix Implementation
 ![Matrix Implementation]({{ "/images/0003-recommender-system/model.png" | absolute_url }})